giry-dev/mangrove-docs/docs/strat-lib/guides/approvals.md

 As an outset, the administrator of the maker contract and any other contracts involved in trade settlement initiated by Mangrove must ensure that the proper approvals for liquidity flow is in place before offers are executed.

-For maker contracts building on top of the building blocks provided by the Strat Lib, we comment on two noteworthy advanced making strategies below.
+For maker contracts that are built using the Strat Lib, the default behavior of the %%offer logic|offer-logic%% is to assume the funds will come from the offer owner %%reserve|reserve%%.
+If the address of the reserve is not the maker contract itself, then proper approvals need to be set up so that liquidity can be brought from there.
+There are two noteworthy cases we comment below.

 #### When a Strat Lib router is used to manage the funds of the maker